-Testors Model Master is Great for FS-595 colors for military stuff.
+Testors Model Master is Great for FS-595 colors for military stuff and automobile modelers.
 They do have colors other than the FS colors also.
 They cover some foreign military colors, and a few other things, but they mainly aim for the military builders.

 Fairly easy to airbrush when thinned and brush straight out of the bottle.
 Disadvantage is limited variety of Gloss colors.
 Also, they all seem to serve specific purposes; like “Blue Angel Blue”, very handy if you are building a Blue Angel airplane, not so handy if you really wanted something a little brighter and more vibrant.

 MS595 (aka AMS-STD-595 ) is a US Military Specification for color.
 Certain colors are used a lot for camouflage on US military vehicles, and they have widely accepted names such as, Gunship Gray, Armor Sand, Light Ghost Gray, Aircraft Gray, Sea Blue, Forest Green, etc. So, when building US military kits you may need to get reference material to figure out what colors you should be painting your subject.
 The MS colors have also been adopted by many NATO countries too.